tensorflow/docs/site/en/install/docker.md

    python -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 </pre>

 It can take a while to set up the GPU-enabled image.
-If repeatably running GPU-based scripts, you can use `docker exec` to reuse a container.
+If repeatedly running GPU-based scripts, you can use `docker exec` to reuse a container.

 Use the latest TensorFlow GPU image to start a `bash` shell session in the container: